mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 The :code:`Inventory` class is a complicated data structure that is best thought of, in fact, as a image of the data structure defined by an FDSN StationXML file.
-Embedded in that mess is the response data, but obspy has build a clean api to obtain the response information from the :code:`Inventory`.
-In MsPASS we handle this problem by storing a pickle image of the :code:`Inventory` object related to that channel.
-(TO DO:   our current implementation may not be correct on this point.  see discussion)
+Embedded in that mess is the response data, but obspy has build a clean API to obtain the response information from the :code:`Inventory`.
+In MsPASS we handle this problem by storing a pickled image of the :code:`Inventory` object related to that channel accessible via the key :code:`serialized_inventory`.

-Finally, we emphasize that if your final processing workflow requires metadata in :code:`site` and/or :code:`channel` you must complete preprocessing to define linking ids in wf_Seismogram and/or wf_TimeSeries.
-Any incomplete entries will be dropped in final processing.
+Finally, we emphasize that if your final processing workflow requires metadata in :code:`site` and/or :code:`channel` you should verify methods for matching in wf_Seismogram and/or wf_TimeSeries resolve.
+That means, you must either set the attributes `site_id` or `channel_id` in each document.
+If you are working with raw miniseed data indexed with documents in wf_miniseed, you must either set the values of :code:`channel_id` with the function :code:`normalize_mseed` or plan to use the inline normalization function called :code:`normalize` in combination with a preconstructed instance of :code:`MiniseedMatcher`.
+(see section titled :ref:`Normalization<normalization>`) Any incomplete entries will be dropped in final processing.
 Conversely, if your workflow does not require any receiver related Metadata (rare), these collections do not need to be dealt with at all.